aleesteele/aleesteele.github.io/_projects/2026-03-30-poetry-pages.md

 published: true
 image: ../assets/img/100-mountain-preview.png
 ---
-**Computational Poetry 101** is a workshop about
+**Computational Poetry 101** is a workshop about computational poetry

-This workshop was debuted at the Collabo
+This workshop was debuted at the Collaborations Workshop in 2026.